Constraints on the dark matter annihilation from Fermi-LAT observation of M31: Data analysis

-The data used in our analysis are the Pass7 events with ``SOURCE'' event class of the Fermi-LAT data\footnote{http://fermi.gsfc.nasa.gov/ssc/data} recorded between 4 Aug 2008 and 31 Jan 2013.
-We select the events with energies between 200 MeV and 300 GeV, and apply the zenith angle cut condition $\theta<100^{\circ}$ to reduce the contribution from Earth.
-We further restrict the analysis to events where the satellite rocking angle is less than $52^{\circ}$ and adopt the radius of region-of-interest (ROI) for M31 to be $10^{\circ}$.
-The selected events are binned with $0.1^{\circ}\times 0.1^{\circ}$ spatial pixels and 30 logarithmic energy bins.
-We employ the binned likelihood analysis method to analyze the data with the LAT Scientific Tools {\tt v9r23p1}.
-The instrument response function (IRF) adopted is {\tt P7SOURCE\_V6}.
-For the diffuse background fluxes we take the Galactic diffuse model {\tt gal\_2yearp7v6\_v0.fits} and the isotropic background spectrum {\tt iso\_p7v6source.txt} recommended by the Fermi-LAT collaboration\footnote {http://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}.
+The data used in our analysis are the Pass 8 events with ``SOURCE'' event class of the Fermi-LAT data\footnote{http://fermi.gsfc.nasa.gov/ssc/data} recorded between 4 Aug 2008 and 1 Feb 2016.
+We select the events with energies between 200 MeV and 500 GeV, and apply the zenith angle cut $\theta<100^{\circ}$ to suppress the contribution from the Earth limb.
+We further select events when the satellite's rocking angle is less than $52^{\circ}$.
+The radius of the region-of-interest (ROI) is taken as $10^{\circ}$ around M31.
+The selected events are binned with $0.1^{\circ} \times 0.1^{\circ}$ spatial pixels and 30 logarithmic energy bins.
+We employ the binned likelihood analysis method to analyze the data with the LAT Scientific Tools {\tt v10r0p5}.
+The instrument response function (IRF) adopted is {\tt P8R2\_SOURCE\_V6}.
+For the diffuse backgrounds we use the Galactic diffuse model {\tt gll\_iem\_v06.fits} and the isotropic background spectrum {\tt iso\_P8R2\_SOURCE\_V6\_v06.txt} as recommended by the Fermi-LAT collaboration\footnote {http://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}.